hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local.md

 ### Fabric Client (fabric-cli)

 The CLI is used to interact with a Fabric network, configure it and run chaincode transactions to record data on the channel ledger or query data.
-It is also used to interact with remote networks through the relay in order to trigger an interoperation flow for data request and acceptance.
+It is also used to interact with remote networks through the relay to trigger an interoperation flow for data request and acceptance.

 The `fabric-cli` source code is located in the `samples/fabric/fabric-cli` folder.